moby/moby/docs/sources/use/working_with_volumes.md

  - `tar cvf /backup/backup.tar /data`:
    creates an uncompressed tar file of all the files in the `/data` directory

-Then to restore to the same container, or another that you`ve made elsewhere:
+Then to restore to the same container, or another that you've made
+elsewhere:

     # create a new data container
     $ sudo docker run -v /data -name DATA2 busybox true